 Locked Bag 4001

 Ashfield NSW 1800

 Federal government services

-An alternative to FACS' Adoption Information Unit is the The Intercountry Adoption Tracing and Reunification Service, which provides free specialised search and reunion services to intercountry adoptees and adoptive parents, including those adopted through expatriate adoption arrangements.
+An alternative to DCJ' Adoption Information Unit is the The Intercountry Adoption Tracing and Reunification Service, which provides free specialised search and reunion services to intercountry adoptees and adoptive parents, including those adopted through expatriate adoption arrangements.
 The service is funded by the Australian Government Department of Social Services and is delivered by International Social Service (ISS) Australia.